kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 off power supply or switching on an entire subsystem including its conditioning).

-So, directed rule engines allone cannot map the processes and algorithms to really automate the  system.
+So, directed rule engines alone cannot map the processes and algorithms to really automate the  system.
 Therefor we have to introduce another extended class of rules, called "Intentions".
-Intentions can be iplemented as rule engines with some additional special state parameters.
+Intentions can be implemented as rule engines with some additional special state parameters.
 However we want to look at them from a different perspective at first.